A9082/k8s-workshop/README.md

 - Add a user (to allow access to your namespace)
   - Edit file namespace-admin-rbg.yaml, add the user's KID (all upper case except uniper.energy.
 Ex.
 KID@uniper.energy) in the subjects section, one of them should be yours.
 Run the following command:
   - kubectl apply -f namespace-admin-rbg.yaml -n "your namespace name"
-  - After running the above command, the user will have access to your namespace.
-Check by running the following command:
+  - After running the above command, the user (your partner) will have access to your namespace.
+Ask your partner to check by running the following command:
   - kubectl get pods -n "your namespace name"
 - Remove user (to remove user just added in the previous step)
   - Edit file namespace-admin-rbg-single-user.yaml, makes sure only your KID is added.